laurensdeb/ucll-how-to-fix-the-web/README.md

 > [!IMPORTANT]
 > When creating your new Pod, use your student number (e.g. r01234567) as the Pod name.

+> [!IMPORTANT]
+> If you are experiencing issues with creating a Pod in the UCLL instances, go to https://solidcommunity.net and create a Pod over there.
+> As the name of your Pod, use your student number.
+Please give a heads-up to your teachers if you are encountering this.

 ![Account creation screen](img/create-pod.png)

 You should be presented with the screen below afterwards, indicating your newly created WebID and Pod URI.